clinicalomx/Standardised-Minimum-3D-Distance-SM3DD/README.md

 # Standardised Minimum 3D Distance (SM3DD)

 Source code and binary executable for "SM3DD with Segmented PCA:A Comprehensive Method for Interpreting 3D Spatial Transcriptomics".
-See the preprint at: https://www.biorxiv.org/content/10.1101/2025.04.17.649456v1

 ## Installation and Compilation Instructions

 Running the standalone binary executable requires MATLAB Runtime to be installed (https://au.mathworks.com/help/compiler/install-the-matlab-runtime.html).
-Currently the source code/binary executable is only the Windows version, the Linux versions will be added shortly.
+Currently the source code/binary executable is only the Windows version.
+Check the lab's GitHub for addtions or revisions (https://github.com/clinicalomx/Standardised-Minimum-3D-Distance-SM3DD).

 File structure requires a folder named "SM3DD" to be in the same folder as the script/binary executable.
 The 4 CSV files need to be in the "SM3DD" folder, along with another folder named "Data".
 The probe coordinate files (..._tx_file(s) for NanoString assays) and at least one probe count matrix file (..._exprMat_file(s) for NanoString assays) should be put the "Data" folder (any folder structure within the "Data" folder is permissible).